 Compare, prioritize, model, and troubleshoot policies

 You can use multiple policies to customize your environment to meet users’ needs based on their job functions, geographic locations, or connection types.
-For example, for enhanced security, place restrictions on user groups who regularly work with sensitive data.
-You can also create a policy that prevents users from saving sensitive files on their local client drives.
+For example, for security you may need to place restrictions on user groups who regularly work with sensitive data.
+You can create a policy that prevents users from saving sensitive files on their local client drives.
 However, if some people in the user group do need access to their local drives, you can create another policy for only those users.
 You then rank or prioritize the two policies to control which one takes precedence.

 When using multiple policies, you must determine how to prioritize them, how to create exceptions, and how to view the effective policy when policies conflict.